May 23, 2020, Echo Lake Trailhead

 Thoughts on Wild and Sierra snowpack

 I soon found a different trail, along the lakeshore.
 This eventually led me back towards the PCT and, finally, Lake Aloha.
-I remember reading reading Wild and Cheryl Strayed constantly complaining about snowpack in the Sierras.
+I remember reading Wild where Cheryl Strayed constantly complained about snowpack in the Sierras.
 The winter before this hike I spent a ton of time snowshoeing through the Adirondacks.
 After 17+ mile days through packed, fresh snow, I felt great.
-I came away thinking Cheryl was exaggerating about how arduous snow travel is.
+I came away thinking Strayed was prone to exaggeration.

 Well, I now know that spring snowpack in California is very different than winter snowpack back East.
 For starters, it’s slushy and thick like molten concrete.
 And the ambient temperature is roughly 70 degrees midday.
 Add to this the lack of thick tree cover and intense sunlight.
 And the altitude.
+I felt the heat of the day reflected at me from all directions.
 After about 11 miles of hiking that day, I realized Cheryl was right.
-Summer snow kind of sucks a lot.
+Summer snow sucks.

 Finally, I reached the vast expanse of bare rock and water known as Lake Aloha.
-The Desolation Wilderness takes its name from this vast, central bowl of bare peaks and endless small lakes.
+The Desolation Wilderness takes its name from this massive, central bowl of windswept peaks and endless small lakes.
 Trees are few and far between.
-In summer, the snow melts to reveal bare rock and dirt.
 I found it a truly alpine experience.